CA certificate¶

 Tip

 Running yorishiro-proxy install ca --trust generates the CA certificate and registers it in your OS trust store automatically.
+On Linux it additionally registers the CA into the per-user NSSDB so Chromium and Firefox trust intercepted traffic out of the box (USK-857).
 You can skip the manual steps below.

 Check the CA certificate path¶